influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/functions/string.md

 ##### Arguments

-- **str**: String column or literal string to operate on.
+- **str**: String expression to operate on.
+  Can be a constant, column, or function, and any combination of string operators.
-- **trim_str**: String column or literal string to trim from the beginning and end of the input string. _Default is whitespace characters_.
+- **trim_str**: String expression to trim from the beginning and end of the input string.
+  Can be a constant, column, or function, and any combination of arithmetic operators.
+  _Default is whitespace characters_.

 ##### Related functions